ironhacks/ironhacks-app/README.md

   };
 ```

-isUserConnected will ask to the firebase auth object if there is a user currently logged, if yes, we will check on the db if the user is and admin. (this function actually access to the admins collection directly, which could be seen as a security issue, but is not.
-Normal users are only able to read, a document in that colection if they are actually admins, otherwhise the database will deny the query.
+isUserConnected will ask firebase auth object if there is a user currently logged in, if yes, we will check on the db if the user is an admin. (this function actually accesses to the admins collection directly, which could be seen as a security issue, but is not.
+Normal users are only able to read, a document in that collection if they are actually admins, otherwise the database will deny the query.
 To do that we use this rule:

 ``` javascript
 match /admins/{userId} {